DataDog/kics/documentation/rules/terraform/aws/elasticsearch_not_encrypted_at_rest.md

 ### Description

- This check ensures that AWS ElasticSearch domains have encryption at rest enabled, which protects sensitive data stored in ElasticSearch indices from unauthorized access if physical storage is compromised.
-Without encryption at rest, data stored in ElasticSearch is vulnerable to exposure if someone gains access to the underlying storage media, potentially leading to data breaches and compliance violations.
+ This check ensures that AWS Elasticsearch domains have encryption at rest enabled, which protects sensitive data stored in Elasticsearch indices from unauthorized access if the underlying physical storage is compromised.
+Without encryption at rest, data stored in Elasticsearch is vulnerable to exposure if someone gains access to the underlying storage media, potentially leading to data breaches and compliance violations.

-To properly secure ElasticSearch, you must explicitly configure the encrypt_at_rest block with enabled set to true:
+To properly secure Elasticsearch, you must explicitly configure the encrypt_at_rest block with enabled set to true:

 ```
 resource "aws_elasticsearch_domain" "example" {